Employee theft happens everywhere, but it can be hard to catch.

 7. Short ring

-Your bartender makes a cosmo that sells for $10, but rings it in as a screwdriver that sells for $5, and pockets the difference.
-Hard to catch until your inventory is out of whack, this popular scam can cost you thousands of dollars by year-end.
+Using an example up front for this one, let’s say your bartender makes a cosmo that sells for $10, but rings it in as a screwdriver that sells for $5, and pockets the difference.
+It’s difficult to catch until your inventory is out of whack, this popular scam can cost you thousands of dollars by year-end.

 One of the reasons why this type of employee theft persists is improper loss prevention training.
 The new bartender sees the senior person doing this trick and assumes it is accepted practice by management.
 Be sure to keep your theft conversation ongoing with employees so they know you take it seriously.
 That’s just one of our tips on talking to staff about theft.